SwingGuy1024/Blog/README.md

 This will draw outrageous but silly objections from other developers.
 They'll think you're assuming that people can live beyond a million years old.
 But you're not making that assumption.
 You're not assuming anything.
 You're not even assuming the data is valid.
 And more important, you now have a more generic method that will work for any kind of Integer data.
 The method will work for for file sizes as easily as people's ages.
 However, a better approach would be to initialize min and max to the first element of the collection, which is less likely to draw outrage from other developers.

-The point is that, with a minor change, the code can't fail.
-If our data is invalid, this will let us know.
+The point is that, with a minor change, you can abandon your unnecessary assumption, and your code can't fail.
+If your data is invalid, you'll still get a correct range, so you'll know.
 The assumptions we made about people's ages offer us no advantage.
 And yeah, those assumptions are probably right, and the data will nearly always be valid.
 But do we gain anything by making those assumptions?

 Also, the change that takes us from *usually* works to *always* works was effortless.
-And yes, I've seen this issue come up in an actual project, where birth years were assumed to have 2 digits, but were being entered with 4 digits, so everyone was about 2000 years old. *Never make an assumption that you don't need to make.*
+And yes, I've seen this issue come up in an actual project, where birth years were assumed to have 4 digits, but were being entered with 2 digits, so everyone was about 2000 years old. *Never make an assumption that you don't need to make.*

 Here's a better version of the method that makes no assumptions, and can work with any data set.
 It will calculate the range of file sizes as easily as people's ages.